CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 - in GitHub
 - repeat the steps above

-Think of every loop around this circle as a development "unit of work" that ends with a repository push.
+Think of every loop around this circle as a development "unit of work" that ends with a repository commit and push.

 Here are some workflow tips:
+- Have basic documentation and reference material on hand.
-- Have all your tools open and be aware of how they work together.
+- Open all your tools and be aware of how they work together.
 - You may eventually want more display monitor "real estate," such as a second larger monitor.
 - Keep your unit of work small enough so that your commits are frequent, not much longer than thirty minutes apart.
 - Keep your unit of work small enough so that it expresses one idea in the project, such as a new feature or a bug fix.
 - Small units of work are easier to reason about if you have to review your past work.
 - Small units of work mean your work is being backed up on GitHub more frequently.
-- Make a habit of pushing after every commit, since this will ensure that your changes get backed up to GitHub.
+- Make a habit of pushing after every commit, since this will ensure that your changes are sent to GitHub.
 - When your coding time ends, or you are called away, make a final commit and push.
 That's a unit of work also.
 - Remember that your browser and Git client cannot "see" changes until they are saved in your editor.